Meet the Iddenshall Hall Care Home team

-Hi, my name is Farai and I am the Operations Manager here at Iddenshall Hall & Beeston View.
+Hi, my name is Pat and I am the Acting General Manager here at Iddenshall Hall & Beeston View.
 Welcome to our website!

 Thank you for taking the time to look further into what the home has to offer to you or your loved one.
 Here is an opportunity to look at some of our staff team in the home, who all play a vital role in day-to-day life.

 I have been a qualified nurse since 2013 and my background is with the NHS as a Deputy Ward Manager and joined Barchester Iddenshall Hall & Beeston View in 2019 as the homes Deputy Manager.